Llewelyn Davies (footballer)

 Llewelyn C. Davies (1881-1961) was a Welsh international footballer.
 He played club football for Wrexham, Everton and West Bromwich Albion, playing on two occasions alongside his younger brother Arthur.

 Davies was capped 23 times for Wales, and captained them against Ireland.
 His association with Wrexham was long-lasting – he played as an amateur and a professional before and after the First World War.

-During the war he served in Italy and France.
+During the First World War he served in Italy and France.